TedHusted/awake/awake.md/awake.md

 	Tessa returns carrying her tablet and another device.

 	“The building gave me this write-once Bluetooth drive for the insurance company.
 I have it downloaded if you want me to drop a copy onto your phones.
-The building superintendent said the reel system isn’t connected to the web to avoid tampering.”
+The building superintendent says the reel system isn’t connected to the web.
+It’s to avoid tampering.”

 	“Tampering?” asks Park.

-	“I guess people were using SI to modify security reel to inflate claims.
-If someone installs a certified air-gapped system, then insurance companies will discount their premium. — I guess fraudulent insurance claims is another department, yes?”
+	“I guess people use SI to hack security reels and inflate claims.
+If someone installs a certified air-gapped system, then insurance companies discount their premium. — I guess fraudulent insurance claims is another department, yes?”

 	“Are you filing a claim?” asks Park.